filecoin-project/devgrants/open-grant-proposals/Filecoin Financing Plan.md

 Repayment end time
 Repayment period
-Repayment period option (3 options: month, week, day) 4)During the repayment time, the miner balance is frozen to pay for the current repayment.
+Repayment period option (3 options: month, week, day)
+4. During the repayment time, the miner balance is frozen to pay for the current repayment.
 When the added-up balance meets the repayment limit, the balance will be automatically transferred to the repayment freeze address.
-5)Only when the balance in the freeze repayment address has met the repayment amount, the miner’s balance can be withdrew and used.
+5. Only when the balance in the freeze repayment address has met the repayment amount, the miner’s balance can be withdrew and used.
-6)When repayment time is about to end, repayment freeze address will automatically transfer the scheduled repayment amount into the financing investment address.
+6. When repayment time is about to end, repayment freeze address will automatically transfer the scheduled repayment amount into the financing investment address.

 ## Development Roadmap